20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 The two terms, breast sebaceous cys...

 Breast ultrasound is an important modality in breast imaging.
-It is the usual initial breast imaging modality in those under 30 years of age in many countries.
+It is the usual initial breast imaging modality in those under 30 years of age in many countries ref.

-In assessing for malignancy, is important to remember that one must use most suspicious feature of 3 modalities (pathology, ultrasound,...
+In assessing for malignancy, it is important to remember that one must use the most suspicious feature of three modalities (patholo...

 Breast varix is, as the name suggests, varices in the breast that are focally dilated veins in the breast.

 If varices are seen bilaterally then a cause for central venous obstruction (superior vena cava syndrome) could be the underlying aetiology with the varices being a part of the...